polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/auctions-and-crowdloans.md

 All parachains will need to register as a parathread first.
 You will need:

-- A deposit to register a para ID (network dependant)
+- A deposit to register a `ParaID` (network dependant)

-- Reserve a unique para ID.
+- Reserve a unique `ParaID`.
 This will be assigned to the next available ID.
   This integer will be greater than `2000`, as `0-999` are reserved for [system parachains](https://wiki.polkadot.network/docs/learn-common-goods#system-level-chains) and `1000-1999` are reserved for [public utility parachains](https://wiki.polkadot.network/docs/learn-common-goods#public-utility-chains).

 - Your parachain genesis state.